apache/openwebbeans-site/content/owbsetup_tomcat.md

 Instead, OpenWebBeans will get copied to the tomcat lib directory and activated for all webapps.

-Note that while the script mentions tomcat-7 this also works for tomcat-8.x and tomcat-9.x

 ## Downloading the latest OpenWebBeans distribution

 Download the latest [OWB distribution bundle](download.html) and unzip it.